dalong0514/readnotes/20210201读书笔记/2021034Excel-VBA-Programming-for-DummiesR01.md

 Chances are that your VBE program window won't look exactly like what you see in Figure 3-1.
 The VBE contains several windows, and it's highly customizable.
 You can hide windows, rearrange windows, dock windows, and so on.

-### Menu bar

-The VBE menu bar works just like every other menu bar you've encountered.
+Menu bar: The VBE menu bar works just like every other menu bar you've encountered.
 It contains commands that you use to do things with the various components in the VBE.
 You also find that many of the menu commands have shortcut keys associated with them.
 The VBE also features shortcut menus.
 You can right-click virtually anything in the VBE and get a shortcut menu of common commands.

-### Toolbar

-The Standard toolbar, which is directly below the menu bar by default (refer to Figure 3-1), is one of the four VBE toolbars available.
+Toolbar: The Standard toolbar, which is directly below the menu bar by default (refer to Figure 3-1), is one of the four VBE toolbars available.
 You can customize the toolbars, move them around, display other toolbars, and so on.
 If you're so inclined, choose View => Toolbars to work with the VBE toolbars.
 Most people just leave them as they are.

-### Project window

-The Project window displays a tree diagram that shows every workbook currently open in Excel (including add-ins and hidden workbooks).
+Project window: The Project window displays a tree diagram that shows every workbook currently open in Excel (including add-ins and hidden workbooks).
 Double-click items to expand or contract them within the outline.
 See the upcoming「Working with the Project Window」section for more detail.

 If the Project window is not visible, press Ctrl+R or choose View => Project Explorer.
 To hide the Project window, click the Close button on its title bar.
 Or right-click anywhere in the Project window and choose Hide from the shortcut menu.

-### Code window

-A Code window is where you put your VBA code.
+Code window: A Code window is where you put your VBA code.
 Every object in a project has an associated Code window.
 To view an object's Code window, double-click the object in the Project window.
 For example, to view the Code window for the Sheet1 object in Book1, double-click Sheet1 in the VBAProject for Book1.
 Unless you've added some VBA code, the Code window is empty.

 You find out more about Code windows later in this chapter's「Working with a Code Window」section.

-### Immediate window

-The Immediate window may or may not be visible.
+Immediate window: The Immediate window may or may not be visible.
 If it isn't visible, press Ctrl+G or choose View => Immediate Window.
 To close the Immediate window, click the Close button on its title bar (or right-click anywhere in the Immediate window and choose Hide from the shortcut menu).

-#### WHAT'S NEW IN THE VISUAL BASIC EDITOR?
+WHAT'S NEW IN THE VISUAL BASIC EDITOR?

 Excel 2007 introduced a brand-new user interface.
 Menus and toolbars were replaced with a slick new Ribbon user interface (UI).
 But the VBE never got the facelift and has kept the old-school menu and toolbar UI.
 The VBA programming language has been updated to accommodate the new Excel features, but nothing else has changed.